Call for Abstracts

 - The text should not contain statements alluding to results or conclusions not presented in the text; abstracts stating “will be discussed”, “will be described” or “will be presented” will be rejected.

-- Abstracts should be written in the past tense, i.e. should state what was done, not what is being, should or will be done.
+- Abstracts should be written in the past tense, stating what was done, not what is being, should or will be done.

-- Use only standard abbreviations (“Uniform requirements for manuscripts submitted to biomedical journals” http://www.icmje.org/).
+- Use only standard abbreviations (“Uniform Requirements for Manuscripts submitted to Biomedical Journals”).
 Non standard abbreviations should be kept to a minimum and defined in parentheses in the text.
-In general, no more than two non-standard abbreviations should appear and these should only be used to replace words appearing four times or more in the text.
-Use SI units except for pressure; use cmH2O or mmHg with kPa units in brackets (optional).
+In general, no more than 2 non standard abbreviations should be used and should only be used to replace words appearing 4 times or more in the text.
+Use International System of Units except for pressure; use cmH2O or mmHg with kPa units in brackets (optional).

-- Abstracts containing graphs, diagrams, or complex tables will not be accepted.
-Simple tables are acceptable.
+- Abstracts containing graphs, diagrams, or tables will not be accepted.

 - References are not to be included.